 With simple food options and affordable beers, tourists and locals continuously seek out HaMinzar for a lovely night out.
 With a young and stylish crowd, the vibe and energy is chill, so come prepared to take your time and bask in this calming setting.
 With mismatched tables and chairs, the unpretentious restaurant setting makes it clear that the owner’s focus is geared towards food and drink.
 Best of all, HaMinzar is open 24 hours a day, seven days a week.

 By day, the Carmel Market, one of the best markets in Israel, is a carnival scene: a clash of curious tourists taking their sweet time and impatient locals just trying to buy dinner.
 As fish guts and fruit peels are thrown into the main street and water washes away a long day’s work, the shuk becomes void of all shoppers and signs of human existence.
 Nightfall is when the magic happens.
-Nestled down the alleyways off the market are some of the best restaurants and hidden bars in Tel Aviv.
-We’re sharing our city’s well-kept secrets and recently discovered hipster hotspots (that are not in Florentine!) because they’re too cool to pass up, espacially The Space on a Tuesday, when the bar is transformed into an Israel jazz lover's dream.
-Bring some friends to Carmel Street, but just remember, the more on the down-low you keep these establishments, the less crowded they’ll stay.
+Nestled in the alleyways, off the main market path, are some of the best restaurants and hidden bars in Tel Aviv.